Anyone with an interest in maths, physics, art or design should consider a career in structural engineering.

 Earn up to £45,000 per year after five years of of employment

-Earn over £45,000 per year as a Chartered Member of IStructE
+Earn over £55,000 per year as a senior structural engineer and as a Chartered Member of IStructE